lemuntu/KarelCheckboard/README.md

 - `turnAround()`: Helper function to turn Karel around

 ## How to Run
-1. Open your Karel IDE
+1. Open your Karel IDE: https://stanford.edu/~cpiech/karel/ide.html
 2. Copy the code from `Checkerboard.js`
 3. Run the program
 4. Watch as Karel creates a perfect checkerboard pattern!